Lullabot/jenkins_github_drupal/README.md

   will be at https://www.example.com/foo/234.

 ## Options
+* `-g`  Optional.
+The http server's group, such as www-data or apache.
+This is only used in clone_site.sh to ensure that the file permissions are set properly on the Drupal file directory.
 * `-h`  Show this message
 * `-i`  The Github pull request ID, or sha.
 Note, you should trim this value as necessary, to prevent lengthy database table prefixes.